recap/pea-server/README.md

 # pea-server
 Peer to peer file sharing through web browsers.
-Share files directly from your computer/smartphone to other devices directly with saving files to the cloud.
+Share files directly from your computer/smartphone to other devices directly without saving files to the cloud.
 Public randezvous server at [dataplane.io](https://dataplane.io).

 ## How does it work?
 The technique employed here is Interactive Connectivity Establishment (ICE).
 ICE is a method that uses STUN (Session Traversal Utilities for NAT), TURN (Traversal Using Relay around NAT) and a signalling server to setup a connection between two endpoints.
-In turn, this method relies on a technique known as [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
+In turn, this method relies on a technique known as [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) which uses UDP to work around NATs.
+The success of hole punching depends on the NAT implementation.
+Typically, endpoint-independent mapping would allow this while an address/port dependent mapping (a.k.a symmetric NAT) would not allow UDP hole punching.
 Pea-server is a signalling server, while we use publicly available STUN servers provided by Google.
 TURN is disabled so that we only esteblish peer to peer connections or nothing at all.

 In this setup 2 browsers wanting to set up a connection will use the pea-server to exchange ICE candidates (IP and port).
 The browsers will attempt to open a channel using different combinations of candidates.
 Once a channel is established, we use it as an FTP channel by exchanging files lists and file data.